Which Types of Firewood are Toxic?

 The problem is that we buy trees from all over the world from our local nurseries.
 The Bat’s Wing Coral Tree is just one example of something you’d find at a nursery.

 Another example is the yew tree.
-You see these trees all the time and they’re beautiful–but remember that ornamental trees are around for their looks and not for their practicallity or safety.
+You see these trees all the time and they’re beautiful, but remember that ornamental trees are around for their looks and not for their practicality or safety.

 So, although many trees are beautiful, unfortunately, many are quite dangerous to burn.
 If you don’t know what type of tree it is, be on the safe side and don’t burn ornamental trees.